-If agreement cannot be reached, the student may seek the assistance of the departmental faculty graduate advisor and/or the chairperson in resolving the dispute.
+If agreement cannot be reached, the student may seek the assistance of the Graduate Director and/or Department Chair in resolving the dispute.
 If the dispute is with a faculty member in a department different from Economics, the appropriate chairperson or advisor would be in the department in which the faculty member resides or in which the course in which the dispute rose was offered.
 It is expected that these administrators will play an active part in helping to resolve the disagreement.
-In the event that the graduate unit involved is non-departmentalized, the student may go directly to the dean or director of that unit for assistance.
+In the event that the graduate unit involved is non-departmentalized, the student may go directly to the Dean or Director of that unit for assistance.

 If the matter cannot be resolved at the departmental level, the student may bring the problem to the attention of the school or college Dean.
 The school or college Dean will determine whether to adjudicate the dispute or to refer the student to the Dean of Graduate Studies for a resolution.
-If the dispute is with a faculty member in a school or college different from the student's, the appropriate dean would be the one in the unit in which the faculty member resides, or in which the disputed course was offered.
+If the dispute is with a faculty member in a school or college different from the student's, the appropriate dean would be the one in the unit in which the faculty member resides, or in which the dispute course was offered.